A tourist’s guide to Jerez

 A street crowded with motorcycles

-There are four days of concerts, food trucks and displays spread around the city, even while the die-hards are at the track getting sunburned and carbon monoxide poisoning.
-The free vintage vehicle display held in the Cloisters in the CBD was a highlight for me.
+There are four days of concerts, food trucks and displays spread around the city, even while the die-hards are at the track catching the sun, sounds and carbon monoxide poisoning of the races.
+The highlight for me was the free vintage vehicle display held in the Cloisters in the CBD.

-Fifteen minutes’ walk up the main drag out out of the city is MC-HQ, where they cordon off the whole road to hold minibike races and stunt shows and to showcase the latest in bandages and slings each afternoon.
-In this sense, MotoGP weekend offers a juxtaposition to Holy Week in the same way that a museum is different to a fireworks display.
+Fifteen minutes’ walk up the main drag out out of the city is motorcycle HQ, where they cordon off the whole highway to hold minibike races and stunt shows, and to showcase the latest in bandages and slings from Thursday through Saturday.

 But don’t let the stereotypical image of bikers deter you from getting involved.
-Noisy, yes, but this event attracts enthusiasts of all ages, not undesirables.
+Noisy, yes, but this event attracts enthusiasts of all ages and backgrounds and everyone is here to have harmless fun.
 For the locals, it’s just another fiesta, one that the city has proudly embraced since 1985.

 Feria horse fair (May)